Nyctanthous/codility-practice/README.md

 # codility-practice

-My solutions to Codility's sample problems that recieve perfect scores.
+My solutions to Codility's sample problems, as I get time to do them.
 Mostly here for my own benefit.
 All solutions were solved in the time constraints provided by Codility.

 I've solved these problems in a "no hands barred" fashion; if I thought I could implement a faster solution than the suggested method did, I always opted for the faster one.